laravel/docs/authentication.md

 #### Laravel's API Authentication Services

 Laravel provides two optional packages to assist you in managing API tokens and authenticating requests made with API tokens: [Passport](/docs/{{version}}/passport) and [Sanctum](/docs/{{version}}/sanctum).
 Please note that these libraries and Laravel's built-in cookie based authentication libraries are not mutually exclusive.
 These libraries primarily focus on API token authentication while the built-in authentication services focus on cookie based browser authentication.
+Many applications will use both Laravel's built-in cookie based authentication services and one of Laravel's API authentication packages.

 **Passport**